As we know, Apache is an open-source and free web server.

-As we know Apache is an open-source and free web server.
-Here, we will configure apache to set limit over file upload and download from your web server.
-It is always necessary to configure your webserver against the incoming client request.
-Nowadays, webserver does affect the DDOS attack.
-This should also be useful to prevent your webserver from those attacks as well.
+In this article, we will configure Apache to set a limit over file upload and download from your web server, as it is necessary to configure your webserver against the incoming client request.

-Suppose you have a Wordpress website and you want to set a limit on the wp-upload folder to only allow uploads up to 200 KB.
-In this case, you will need to add the below line inside your .htaccess or httpd.conf file.
+Suppose you have a WordPress website and want to set a limit on the wp-upload folder to only allow uploads up to 200 KB, so you will need to add the below-given line inside your .htaccess or httpd.conf file –

 After this, please restart and reload your HTTP service.